The Definition Of A Mortgage Note:

 There are a wide array of mortgage loans, ranging from: “conforming” (meaning it meets the purchase limits put forth by the government-backed lenders Freddie Mac and Fannie Mae) and “conventional” (which has not been underwritten and backed by Freddie Mac and Fannie Mae), to “jumbo” (when the purchase amount exceeds the limits established by the government sponsored entities) and “non-conforming” (which does not meet the criteria for ‘conforming’).

-Again, our goal is to continue providing you with important and helpful information about this process and hopefully answering your questions along the way.
-If you have a specific question that you would like answered, we invite you to give us a call today.
-We also welcome questions and comments below, so please feel free to share your insights and let us know of any mortgage note topics of particular interest to you.
+Again, our goal is to continue providing you with important and helpful information about this process and answer your questions along the way.
+If you have a specific question that you would like answered or would like an offer to buy your note, we invite you to give Alan a call today at (858) 208-7776.
+We also welcome questions and comments, so please feel free to share your insights and let us know of any mortgage note topics of particular interest to you.